JoshuaCWebDeveloper/genai-node-red/README.md

 -   **react-hook-form** will be employed in modal dialogs for node configuration, ensuring that form data is efficiently managed and validated, providing a user-friendly configuration experience.

 By leveraging these libraries, we aim to build a Flow Builder that is not only powerful and flexible but also intuitive and user-friendly.
 This will enable users to efficiently create and manage their Node-RED flows directly within our custom frontend client.

-## Flow Builder - Detailed Task Descriptions

-### Priority 1: Design the Flow Canvas for Placing and Connecting Nodes

-**Objective**: Create a user-friendly and intuitive canvas area where users can add, arrange, and connect nodes to form flows.

-**Technical Requirements**:

--   Implement a scalable and navigable canvas that supports zooming and panning.
--   Design considerations must include how nodes will be displayed, selected, and how connections between nodes will be visualized.
--   The canvas should be implemented in a way that supports high performance, even with a large number of nodes and connections.
--   Integration points with `@projectstorm/react-diagrams` need to be identified and utilized for rendering the canvas and its elements.

-To accomplish this task, the following components from `@projectstorm/react-diagrams` and React will be utilized:

-1. **DiagramEngine**: Manages the rendering and operation of the diagram, handling the setup and rendering of the canvas, nodes, and links.
-2. **DiagramModel**: Represents the model of the diagram, including nodes, links, and their connections.
-This is used by the `DiagramEngine` to render the diagram.
-3. **CanvasWidget**: Renders the flow canvas, taking a `DiagramEngine` as a prop and displaying the diagram based on the current model.
-4. **DefaultNodeModel** and **DefaultPortModel**: Used for creating nodes with ports that can be connected with links.
-These models support the basic functionality needed for the initial task.
-5. **DefaultLinkModel**: Represents the connections between ports on different nodes, supporting straight and curved links that can be styled.

-### Priority 2: Implement the Node Palette with Search and Filter Capabilities

-**Objective**: Develop a sidebar or palette that displays available nodes, allowing users to search and filter nodes to find what they need quickly.

-**Technical Requirements**:

--   The node palette should categorize nodes based on their type or functionality to help users find the appropriate nodes for their flows.
--   Implement search functionality that allows users to type in keywords to filter and quickly locate specific nodes.
--   Each node in the palette should have a visual representation (icon and label) that makes it easy to identify.
--   Ensure that the node palette is responsive and accessible, with considerations for keyboard navigation and screen readers.
--   The implementation should be modular, allowing for easy updates or additions of new node types in the future.

-### Priority 3: Implement Drag-and-Drop Interface for Nodes

-**Objective**: Enable users to drag nodes from the node palette and drop them onto the canvas to add them to their flow.

-**Technical Requirements**:

--   Utilize `react-dnd` for implementing the drag-and-drop functionality, ensuring a smooth and intuitive user experience.
--   Ensure that nodes can be dragged from the palette and visually follow the cursor until dropped onto the canvas.
--   On dropping a node onto the canvas, the node should be added to the flow at the drop location, with its position being adjustable by dragging.
--   Implement visual feedback during the drag operation, such as highlighting potential drop areas or showing a "ghost" of the node being dragged.
--   Considerations must be made for how the canvas and nodes respond to different screen sizes and resolutions.

-### Priority 4: Develop Node Connection Functionality

-**Objective**: Allow users to create connections between nodes on the canvas, forming logical flows.

-**Technical Requirements**:

--   Implement a method for users to draw connections between nodes, possibly by dragging from one node's output port to another node's input port.
--   Utilize `@projectstorm/react-diagrams` for managing the rendering and logic of connections, ensuring compatibility with the library's way of handling links.
--   Connections should be visually distinct and should support different styles (straight lines, curves) to enhance readability.
--   Include validation to ensure that connections between incompatible node types or ports are not allowed.
--   Provide visual feedback during the connection process, such as highlighting compatible ports when drawing a connection.